 Although written communication has some advantages, there are a few disadvantages too.
 By using a written method, you can easily check and correct your sentences.
 This could make your manuscript more accurate.
 Besides, it is useful in some certain locations or situations where you are not allowed to speak loudly, for example, when you are in a cinema or a meeting.
 However, writing or typing letters could be a time-consuming and boring activity.

 On the other hand, spoken communication can be efficient and convenient.
-By choosing an oral type to communicate, you will be able to use of body-language to convey your purpose to your interlocutor in an effective way.
-For example, your audience can understand your mode from the state of your face, or you can say some words stronger and louder to emphasize them.
-Also spoken communication usually does not need to specific instruments and you can communicate with others while you are leaning back on your chair or having lunch around a dining table.
-But sometimes spoken communication could make some difficulties.
-Because it is a spontaneous manner, you don't have chance to recorrect your words and it can lead your interlocutor to misunderstand your mean.
+By choosing the oral way to communicate, you will be able to use body language to convey your purpose to your interlocutor in an effective way.
+For example, your audience can understand your mood from the expression on your face, or you can say some words more strongly and loudly to emphasize them.
+Also, spoken communication usually does not require specific instruments and you can communicate with others while you are leaning back on your chair or having lunch around a dining table.
+However, sometimes spoken communication could cause some difficulties.
+Because it is spontaneous, you do not have a chance to correct your words and it can lead your interlocutor to misunderstand your meaning.

-In conclusion, although both way of spoken and written communication has some advantages, in my opinion, spoken communication is better.
+In conclusion, although both spoken and written communication have some advantages, in my opinion, spoken communication is better.

+Control grammatical errors.

+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Ok coherence and cohesion.